-You turn on the thermostat, and after a minute, you hear a “bang” or a popping noise before the fan actually turns on.
+You turn on the thermostat, and after a minute, you hear a “bang” or a popping noise before the fan turns on.
 No matter what you read online, that banging noise is not something to take lightly!
-True, you probably don’t have to worry about the furnace exploding or catching fire.
-However, the “bang” likely is an explosion, of sorts.
+You probably don’t have to worry about the furnace exploding or catching fire.
+However, the “bang” likely is an explosion of sorts.

 This noise is typically caused by delayed ignition.
-Instead of starting up right away, dirt on the burners causes them to struggle to light immediately, which means gas builds up in the meantime.
+Instead of starting immediately, dirt on the burners causes them to struggle to light immediately, which means gas builds up.
 A mini explosion takes place once the burners finally do light, and this can rattle the heat exchanger and cause it to form a crack.
 A cracked heat exchanger leads dangerous, toxic carbon monoxide to leak into the home, so never ignore this potential safety issue.

-A squealing noise from your furnace or through the vents may not seem like such a big deal.
-And, in truth, it’s not the worst thing that could happen!
-It’s likely just that the blower fan motor needs lubrication, or that the fan belt is wearing down or misaligned.
-Let it go on for too long, though, and the fan might stop working when you need it most, leaving you without any heating!
+A squealing sound from your furnace or the vents might not be a significant issue.
+And, to be honest, it’s not the most severe problem that could occur!
+It’s probable that the blower fan motor requires lubrication or that the fan belt is worn out or improperly aligned.
+However, if left unaddressed for an extended period, the fan may cease functioning when needed, leaving you without heating!